 · Has one known moon

 · Eris is named for the Greek mythological goddess personifying discord

 Eris travels in a highly elliptical orbit, sharply inclined at angle of 44° to the plane of the ecliptic (the plane in which Earth's orbit lies), with a period of 558 years.
 This high inclination suggests that the object was thrown into its present orbit by an ancient encounter with Neptune.
 It is also the reason that Eris wasn't discovered earlier – most searches for new objects in the outer Solar System concentrate in and around the ecliptic plane.

-The discovery was made by American astronomers Michael Brown of the California Institute of Technology, Chad Trujillo of the Gemini Observatory in Hawaii, and David Rabinowitz of Yale University using the Samuel Oschin Telescope at Palomar Observatory and the 8-meter Gemini North telescope on Mauna Kea.
+The discovery was made by American astronomers Michael Brown of the California Institute of Technology, Chad Trujillo of the Gemini Observatory in Hawaii, and David Rabinowitz of Yale University using the Samuel Oschin Telescope at Palomar Observatory and the 8-m Gemini North telescope on Mauna Kea.
 The object was first observed on October 21, 2003, but the team did not see it move in the sky until looking at the same area 15 months later on January 8, 2005.
 The announcement of the discovery of Eris, in July 2005, came shortly after that of 2003 EL61, which is probably somewhat smaller than Pluto.
-See also largest Kuiper Belt objects.

 The moon of Eris